kalapallo/FSND_frontend/README.md

 * Currently the location data loads slowly, and it is done every time a marker is clicked.
 It would be better to cache the data from Wikipedia, so subsequent searches can simply retrieve the data from a local variable.
 This will make the app faster, and reduce the requests to Wikipedia.

 * Clicking on markers or items on the list could center and/or zoom the map to the marker location.
 This might make the experience better for the user, but it might also make it worse.

-* Error handling for Google Maps relies on what Google Maps will render on screen.
-It may be better to implement a dedicated error checking mechanism, but it will be complicated since the error information has to be read from JS console.
-This means the implementation has to be done for all browsers separately.